Hisyeo/Hisyeo.github.io/docs/intro.md

 mood, causation, and volition.

-Some of these principles and the language features that you will learn may seem contrary to the traditions of IAL design but that is part of the point: too much effort within IAL development is spent on regularization and cherrypicking existing lexical and grammatical tactics of natural languages.
+Some of these principles and the language features that you will learn may seem contrary to the traditions of [IAL](http://interlanguages.net) design but that is part of the point: too much effort within IAL development is spent on regularization and cherrypicking existing lexical and grammatical tactics of natural languages.
 Instead, Hisyëö pushes closer to a [loglang](https://loglangs.wiki/Portal) by focusing less on ease-of-learning and more on the principles above.
+The dream of wide adoption of an IAL is both farfetched and dangerous; Hisyëö is intended to celebrate the diversity of linguistic phenomena and not supplant any local languages.

 ## Where did Hisyëö come from?